Donna Henes: Career

-2010 is the fifth anniversary of Henes' book, The Queen of My Self: Stepping Into Sovereignty in Midlife (Monarch Press 2005).
+In 2005, she published The Queen of My Self: Stepping Into Sovereignty in Midlife (Monarch Press 2005).
 She has also written three others, The Moon Watcher's Companion (Marlowe & Co.
 2004); Celestially Auspicious Occasions: Seasons, Cycles and Celebrations (Perigree: Penguin/Putnam 1996); and Dressing Our Wounds In Warm Clothes (Astro Artz 1982); as well as a quarterly journal, Always In Season: Living in Sync with the Cycles.